fiatconnect/specification/fiatconnect-api.md

 optional `allowedValues` field.
 The `allowedValues` object is an optional mapping from any number of keys in the selected fiat account schema to values that are allowed for that key.
 This is identical in purpose and function to the `allowedValues` field for KYC schemas, discussed earlier.

-The `fiatAccount[FiatAccountTypeEnum].fee` field is an optional return value, used to represent an optional fixed fee for the transfer when using a fiat account of the corresponding type.
-If present, the fee field is given as a string-ified numerical amount (e.g. `"1.0"`).
-A server MAY choose to include the fee field for a particular fiat account type, though it MUST be included if the provider requires a fee for the transfer.
-For transfers out, this fee is assumed to be denominated in the selected `cryptoType`.
-If
+The `quote.fee` field is an optional return value, used to represent an optional fixed fee as a string-ified numerical amount (e.g. `"1.0"`) for the transfer.
+Note that `fee` is meant for end-user informational purposes only, and `fee` MUST be included in the exchange rate (ratio of `fiatAcmount` to `cryptoAmount`) already in the provided quote.
+For example, if `cryptoAmount` is 15 in the quote response for some transfer out of cUSD for USD, and `fiatAmount` is 12, and `fee` is 3, the end user MUST receive 12 USD for 15 cUSD (not 9, which would double-count the fee).

-`fiatAccount[FiatAccountTypeEnum].fee` is provided, the server MAY return `fiatAccount[FiatAccountTypeEnum].feeType` and/or `fiatAccount[FiatAccountTypeEnum].feeFrequency`.
-`feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.
+For transfers out, `fee` is assumed to be denominated in the selected `cryptoType`.
+If `fee` is provided, the server MAY return `quote.feeType` and/or `quote.feeFrequency`. `feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.

 ###### 3.4.1.2.3.2.
 Failure